raspy135/Qun-mk2/README.md

 ------------ | -------------
 SHIFT + MODE PLAY | Dump current preset to MIDI OUT.
 This is useful to transfer the current preset to another Qun / Qun mk2 synthesizer.
 SHIFT + SYSTEM | All notes off
 SHIFT + PARAM | Initialize the preset.
-You can choose some templates: Blank, Sampler, EvenSlice, Scratch.
-Please see the [Initialize preset](#initialize-preset) section for detail.
+Choose from a default: Blank, Sampler, EvenSlice, or Scratch.
+Please see the [Initialize preset](#initialize-preset) section for details.
 SHIFT + SEQ PLAY + turn dial | Set BPM.
 Tap tempo by pressing SEQ PLAY 4 or more times while you keep pressing SHIFT.
 MODE PLAY + turn dial | Record volume -- stay at -6.0dB or lower to avoid clipping. _Tutorial: [video](https://www.youtube.com/watch?v=7dNhxKBtwPo&t=770s) is available._
-MODE PLAY + SYSTEM + turn dial | looper master volume SYSTEM + turn dial | VCF volume
+MODE PLAY + SYSTEM + turn dial | Looper master volume SYSTEM + turn dial | VCF volume
 PARAM + turn dial | VCF cutoff
 REC + turn dial | LFO tune
 LOOPER PLAY + [1-5] | Select Scene
-REC + [1-3, 7,8] | Select recording track.
+REC + [1-3, 7,8] | Select looper sample recording track.
 A,B,C are mono tracks.
 Press 7, 8 for stereo recording.
 7=A(Left)+B(Right), 8 = B+C. When you do stereo recording, you may want to set pan to left and right for the selected stereo tracks.
 PARAM + [1-3] | Mute track
-MODE PLAY + [1-8] | Recall preset bucket (see under [Preset Bucket](#preset-bucket))
+MODE PLAY (RECALL) + [1-8] | Recall preset bucket.
+See the [Preset Bucket](#preset-bucket) section for details.
 SEQ PLAY + [1-8] | Select Sequencer pattern
 SHIFT + LOOPER PLAY + turn dial | Load session when you are not in System mode or Granular mode.
 SHIFT + LOOPER PLAY + [1-3] button | Import WAV file from import folder to selected track